metascanio/slate/source/index.html.md

 # Authentication

-Authentication to ZQS can be provided via an API key, or specifying your servers static IP address.
+Authentication to ZQS can be provided via an API key, or specifying your servers' static IP address.

 ### API key